Coordinate Descent Full Configuration Interaction for Excited States: Numerical Results

 \subsection{\ch{H2O} excited states}

 This section calculates the excited states of \ch{H2O} at equilibrium geometry.
 The \ch{OH} bonds are of length 0.9751 {\r A}, and the \ch{HOH} bond angle is $110.565^{\circ}$.
-The maximum memory for \sname{} calculation is 480 GB and the compression tolerance is 0 (no compression).
+The maximum memory for the \sname{} calculation is 480 GB and the compression tolerance is 0 (no compression).
 With the cc-pVDZ basis set, there are 10 electrons and 24 orbitals involved in the calculation.
 Throughout, the reference energy of the ground state is $-76.2418601$ Ha, and reference energies of excited states are numerical results at one hundred million iterations of \xsname{}.
+Reference values are attached in Appendix~\ref{app:refenergy}.

 From Table~\ref{tab:num-h2o} and Figure~\ref{fig:num-h20}, we shall see that the energy error drops quickly to the level of $10^{-4}$ mHa accuracy at the beginning.
 It then has a slower but steady decay.
 According to Figure~\ref{fig:num-h20}, in general, energies associated with lower excited states are of better accuracy.
 The only exception for \ch{H2O} is the energy associated with the third excited state, which achieves better accuracy than the first and second excited state energies.
 From Table~\ref{tab:num-h2o}, we find that each state can quickly converge to the chemical accuracy.
 After a burn-in stage (first few thousand iterations), the runtime is linear with respect to the number of iterations.
 Hence if Figure~\ref{fig:num-h20} is redone for energy errors against the runtime, the curves would behave similarly and the decays remain linear against the runtime after the burn-in stage.